billpliske/pliske-react-native/README.md

 2. Edit `android/app/build.gradle`
 3. Update `versionCode` (whole numbers) and `versionName` (dot upgrades)
 4. Look in android/app/build.gradle file, and make sure you have getPassword(), def pass variable, and signingConfigs.
 Also look in buildTypes { release { signingConfig
+5. Update gradle.properties
-5.  `cd` to android folder
+6.  `cd` to android folder
-6. In terminal, run `./gradlew assembleRelease` ... which builds out a new apk file.
+7. In terminal, run `./gradlew assembleRelease` ... which builds out a new apk file.
-7.  `cd` back out to main repo folder, and test with ...
+8.  `cd` back out to main repo folder, and test with ...
-8.  `react-native run-android --variant=release` (you might need to shut down the emulator before this step works)
+9.  `react-native run-android --variant=release` (you might need to shut down the emulator before this step works)
-9. If everything seems to work fine, go ahead and add a new release in your Play Developer Console.
+10. If everything seems to work fine, go ahead and add a new release in your Play Developer Console.

 ## Debugging